-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner Services, including Doctor's Office Visits (continued) • Monitoring services in a physician's office or outpatient hospital setting if you are taking anticoagulation medications, such as Coumadin, Heparin or Warfarin (these services may also be referred to as 'Coumadin Clinic' services) You will pay the cost- sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you receive services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner Services, including Doctor's Office Visits (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw 4% coinsurance for each Medicare covered visit.
+4% coinsurance for each Medicare covered visit. or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) You pay these amounts until you reach the out- of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
+Monitoring services in a physician's office or outpatient hospital setting if you are taking anticoagulation medications, such as Coumadin, Heparin or Warfarin (these services may also be referred to as 'Coumadin Clinic' services) You will pay the cost- sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you receive services.
 You will pay the cost- sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you receive services.
-You pay these amounts until you reach the out-of-pocket maximum.
-You pay these amounts until you reach the out-of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
+You pay these amounts until you reach the out- of-pocket maximum.
 Medically-necessary medical or surgical services that are covered benefits and are furnished by a physician in your home or a nursing home in which you reside You will pay the cost sharing that applies to primary care provider services or specialist physician services (as applied in an office setting, described above in this section of the benefit chart) depending on the type of physician that provides the services.
-You pay these amounts You will pay the cost sharing that applies to primary care provider services or specialist physician services (as applied in an office setting, described above in this section of the benefit chart) depending on the type of physician that provides the services.
-You pay these amounts until you reach the out- of-pocket maximum. until you reach the out- of-pocket maximum.
+You will pay the cost sharing that applies to primary care provider services or specialist physician services (as applied in an office setting, described above in this section of the benefit chart) depending on the type of physician that provides the services.